ilmax/site/content/posts/import-many-terraform/index.md

 Let me expand on those:

 Not generating reproducible configurations means that after an import, when you run Terraform plan, you may still have changes that you need to fix manually, or worse, Terraform may fail due to validation problems.
-This limitation is documented in the project [README](https://github.com/Azure/aztfy#limitation) and I could live with it.
+This limitation is documented in the project [README](https://github.com/Azure/aztfy#limitation) and I could've lived with it.

-Not generating idiomatic code is a bit more annoying to me, since it requires manually changing most parts of the imported code to make use of variables or reference a parent resource.
+Not generating idiomatic code is a bit more problematic, since it requires manually changing most parts of the imported code to make use of variables or to reference a parent resource.
-This means that all the code that **aztfy** will output, needs to be adjusted/modified, moreover if you decide to reorganize the code and move the resource in a different module (hence changing the Terraform resource id) after it has been imported, then you have to start modifying the Terraform state manually, or you may need to import it again.
+This means that all the code that **aztfy** will output, needs to be adjusted/modified.
+Moreover, if you decide to reorganize the code and move resources in a different module (hence changing the Terraform resource id) after it has been imported, then you have to either start modifying the Terraform state manually, or you may need to import it all over again.

-Given the following downsides, I decided to use it only marginally and instead start writing my configuration from scratch.
+Given the above downsides, I decided to use it only marginally and instead start writing my configuration from scratch.

-## How I did it
+## My approach

-Before starting I came up with a set of principles to use guidelines when writing HCL modules, those are:
+Before starting I came up with a set of principles to use as guidelines when writing HCL modules, which are:

 1. One module for every different resource type used
 2. For every module that needs access to resources defined in other modules, read these resources with a data source
-3. All the module's inputs are defined in a file called variables.tf
+3. All the module's inputs are defined in a file called `variables.tf`
-4. All the permissions-related stuff (RBAC, AAD group membership) will go in a file called permission.tf
+4. All the permissions-related stuff (RBAC, AAD group membership) will go in a file called `permission.tf`
-5. All the networking configuration (Firewall rules, VNet, Private endpoints and so on) will go in a file called networking.tf
+5. All the networking configuration (Firewall rules, VNet, Private endpoints and so on) will go in a file called `networking.tf`
-6. All the module's outputs will go in a file called output.tf
+6. All the module's outputs will go in a file called `output.tf`
 7. These lower-level modules will be invoked by a higher-level module where most of the naming logic will be
 8. Lower-level modules can only be called by higher-level modules
 9. Several higher-level modules will be created: